Putin's dilemma: how to win back Russian voters?

 September 24 was also the day when the former KGB spy's perceived high-handedness, and that of his party, finally became too much for some voters to bear.

-Critics of United Russia have long called it "the party of swindlers and thieves" and accused it of abusing its position in power to sway election results.
+Critics of United Russia have long called it "the party of swindlers and thieves" and accused it abusing is position in power to sway election results.

 But the revelation that Putin and Medvedev had agreed years ago to swap jobs in 2012 was the final straw for many voters who felt they had been duped into believing Medvedev would do more than just keep a seat warm for his mentor for four years.